Sieve Filters

 Quick editing

-Selecting an existing custom action opens the edit modal directly, which makes it easy to refine the rule before using it again.
+Selecting an existing filter opens the edit modal directly, which makes it easy to refine the rule before using it again.

 - Select one or more messages in the current mailbox view.

-- Click the Custom Actions button in the toolbar.
+- Click the Quick Actions button in the toolbar.

 - Click Create from Selected.